adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 ### `SimilarityFinder.predict`

 This is the most complex method in the project, so I'll break it down bit by bit.
-The jist is as follows: input an image file, predict its class, search through a repsitory of images of that same class, record activations of the body with a hook (for `similar_cams`), and output the most similar image.
+The gist is as follows: input an image file, predict its class, search through a repsitory of images of that same class, record activations of the body with a hook (for `similar_cams`), and output the most similar image.

 ```python
 class SimilarityFinder: